 - A new health centre will replace Northside General Hospital, strengthening primary health services in the area

-- Space for a collaborative family care teams (doctors, nurse practitioners, social workers, dietitians, and other health professionals); 38 new exam rooms and 2 workstations
+- Space for a collaborative family care teams (doctors, nurse practitioners, social workers, dietitians, and other health professionals)

 - Continuing care staff in one location (currently in a separate building)

-- 8 new work stations for physiotherapy, occupational therapy, and nutrition counselling (currently 3)
+- New work stations for physiotherapy, occupational therapy, and nutrition counselling

 - Expanded dialysis service (going from 8 to 12 treatment stations)